-MUSC 1260 Applied Voice Spring 2024
+MUSC 1360 Applied Voice Spring 2024

-Instructor: Dr. Jammieca D. Mott

-Section # and CRN: P02 - 24587

-Office Location: 2G272 Hobart Taylor Bldg.

-Office Phone: 936-261-3334 Email Address: jamott@pvamu.edu

-Office Hours: TBA

-Mode of Instruction: Face to Face

-Course Location: 2G272

-Class Days & Times: TBA

-Catalog Description: MUSC 1632, (2-0) 2 Credit hours Freshman 1 and 2, private lesson.
+Instructor: Section # and CRN: Office Location: Office Phone: Email Address: Office Hours: Mode of Instruction: Dr. Jammieca D. Mott P02 - 24588 2G272 Hobart Taylor Bldg.
+936-261-3334 jamott@pvamu.edu TBA Face to Face Course Location: 2G272 Class Days & Times: Catalog Description: TBA MUSC 1632, (2-0) 2 Credit hours Freshman 1 and 2, private lesson.
 A student, who has declared voice as a major area of study, receives individual instruction of a one-hour lesson per week and a one-hour weekly studio class.
-In addition, weekly attendance at seminar is required with 2 or more performances

-Prerequisites: Successful completion of an audition and acceptance into the university.

-Co-requisites: N/A

-Required Texts: Various songbooks will be required according to level and voice type.
+In addition, weekly attendance at seminar is required with 2 or more performances Prerequisites: Co-requisites: Successful completion of an audition and acceptance into the university.
+N/A Required Texts: Various songbooks will be required according to level and voice type.

-Recommended

-Texts:
+Recommended Texts: